-(D) Sexual misconduct is any verbal or physical action or behavior, or expression of thoughts or feelings, or gestures that exploits the doctor-patient relationship in a sexual manner, regardless of consent of the patient.
+(C) Sexual misconduct is any verbal or physical action or behavior, or expression of thoughts or feelings, or gestures that are sexual or that reasonably may be constured by a patient as sexual or conduct that exploits the doctor-patient relationship in a sexual manner, regardless of consent of the patient.

-(2) Failure to explain the necessity of performing any procedure that involves exposure or contact with the genitalia, anus, or female breast.
+(2) Failure to explain the necessity of performing any procedure that involves exposure or contact with the pelvic area, genitals, rectum, male prostrate, or female breast.
 In the event the patient is a minor, the explanation shall be given to the parent or legal guardian.
 The chiropractic physician must ensure that the patient comprehends the necessity for such examination;

-(3) Failure to have a third party present while performing any examination that involves exposure or contact with the genitalia, anus or female breast without the patient's signed consent;
+(3) Failure to have a third party present while performing any examination that involves exposure or contact with the pelvic area, genitals, rectum, male prostrate or female breast without the patient's signed consent;

-(4) Subjecting a patient to exposure or contact with the genitalia, anus or female breast in the presence of a third party without the patient's consent;
+(4) Subjecting a patient to exposure or contact with the pelvic area, genitals, rectum, male prostrate or female breast in the presence of a third party without the patient's consent;

-(5) Examining or touching a patient's genitals or anus without the use of gloves;
+(5) Examining or touching a patient's genitals without the use of gloves;

 (6) Conduct that may reasonably be interpreted as intended for the sexual arousal or gratification of the chiropractic physician, patient, or both;